 Even though she is graduating in the spring, she's looking forward to more experiences.

 Leafstedt has been selected as the College of Agriculture and Life Sciences student marshal for the Iowa State University Commencement Ceremony.
-Her mentor and adviser, Maria Salas Fernandez, an associate professor in agronomy, will accompany her at the ceremony.
+Her mentor and advisor, Maria Salas Fernandez, an associate professor in agronomy, will accompany her at the ceremony.

 “Dr. Fernandez and many others at Iowa State have done so much for me as a student, person and professional,” Leafstedt said.
 “As student marshal, I am honored to represent our college and some of the many opportunities it offers.”